dojo/docs/dojox/calendar.rst

 Since Dojo 1.9, this interactive creation is working with asynchronous stores, the newly created data item is added at the end of the gesture.

-To enable the creation, the createItemOnGridClick property of the calendar must be set to true (false by default).
+To enable the creation, the createOnGridClick property of the calendar must be set to true (false by default).
 Furthermore, a custom function creating the data item must be set on the createItemFunc property.

 This custom function is taking three arguments: